AllTheMods/ATM3-Remix/README.md

-# ATM-3
+# ATM-3-REMIX

-All The Mods 1.12
+All The Mods 1.12 - REMIX
 ======
-This is the official repository and issue-tracker for All The Mods 3 1.12
+This is the official repository and issue-tracker for All The Mods 3 Remix

 Does "All The Mods" *really* contain ALL THE MODS?
 No, of course not.